Cosmas Zachos

 Zachos is an emeritus staff member in the theory group of the High Energy Physics Division of Argonne National Laboratory.
 He is considered an authority on the subject of phase-space quantization.
 His early research involved, jointly, the introduction of renormalization geometrostasis, and the so-called FFZ Lie algebra of noncommutative geometry.
 His thesis work revealed a balancing repulsive gravitational force present in extended supergravity.

 He is co-author of treatises on quantum mechanics in phase space, a Fellow of the American Physical Society, and a Fellow of the Institute of Physics.

-He is adjunct professor of physics at the University of Miami and the brother of theoretical computer scientist Stathis Zachos.
-He is married to biostatistician Sue Leurgans.